Syndace/python-omemo/functionality.md

     - [x] own devices are automatically added to the list of recipients, the sending device is removed from the list
     - [x] messages are only encrypted for devices whose trust level evaluates to "trusted"
     - [x] the message is not automatically sent, but a structure containing the encrypted payload and the headers is returned
-        - [x] this allows implementation of e.g. KeyTransportMessages of legacy OMEMO
     - [x] the backend to encrypt the message with can be selected explicitly or implicitly
         - [x] in the implicit selection, a list of backends is given of which the order decides priority
         - [x] in the implicit selection, support for each backend by the recipient is detected by looking for the presence of respective bundles on the server